 • Coaching and consulting– It is like offering services, and you don’t work for them but offer your guidance and support to improve.

-• Crowdfunding and Donations – As I mentioned before that you can ask your audience to support your content.
+• Crowdfunding and Donations – As I mentioned before you can ask your audience to support your content.
 Mostly entertainment-focused podcasters ask for direct donations from their fans to continue to support their work.

 • Books – popular podcasts can sell books and it’s an excellent way to earn money.